cds 1.4.0

 class MSQueue

-Michael & Scott's lock-free queue (intrusive variant) More...
+Michael & Scott's intrusive lock-free queue.
+More...

 struct node_traits